igsb/GestaltMatcher/README.md

 When retraining a model with different parameters, make sure to check if the `--num_classes` is the same.
 The classes for GMDB model is 139 which is the default setting.
 The classes for CASIA model is 10575.
-Additionally, you can save the face encodings with `--save_encodings` (default=True) to `encodings.csv`.
-If you choose FaceRecogNet, the output will be saved in `healthy_encoding.csv`.
+The face encodings with will be saved to `encodings.csv` for DeepGestalt, and to `healthy_encoding.csv` for FaceRecogNet.

 For the machine without GPU, please use `--no-cuda`.